ArieShapiro/DuDigitalSolutions/README.md

 * **Take a look at the tasks and try to solve as many as possible.**
     Some should be pretty easy, others are a little more complicated.
     Don't worry or get frustrated if you can't solve all of them.
-We don't know everything either, that's why we organize regular trainings, go to meetups and work on fun projects.
+We don't know everything either.
 This helps us to keep up with latest technology and also learn more complex stuff.
 * **Solve the tasks**

 * **Zip the result and attach it to an email**